b3b00/csly/README.md

 Every lexeme can be redirected to a specific channel.
 By default comments go to channel 2.

 This feature is already available on branch dev but not deployed in any nuget package.
-Documentation is also a work in progress event though you can have it a glance looking at (EBNF unit tests)[https://github.com/b3b00/csly/blob/dev/ParserTests/EBNFTests.cs] :
+Documentation is also a work in progress event though you can have it at a glance looking at (EBNF unit tests)[https://github.com/b3b00/csly/blob/dev/ParserTests/EBNFTests.cs] :
   - [TestIndentedParserNestedBlocks](https://github.com/b3b00/csly/blob/dev/ParserTests/EBNFTests.cs#L1357)
   - [TestIndentedParserWithEolAwareness](https://github.com/b3b00/csly/blob/dev/ParserTests/EBNFTests.cs#L1409)
   - [TestIndentedParserWithEolAwareness2](https://github.com/b3b00/csly/blob/dev/ParserTests/EBNFTests.cs#L1445)